sijieaaa/UAVScenes/README.md

 - 6-DoF poses
 - Reconstructed 3D point cloud/mesh maps

+Color mapping is in `cmap.py`.
+Camera-LiDAR calibrations are in `calibration_results.py`.
+Camera-3D map calibrations are in `sampleinfos_interpolated.json`.

 ## Dataset Overview
 - UAVScenes is built based on [MARS-LVIG](https://mars.hku.hk/dataset.html).
 Thanks for their excellent work.